Data Science, M.S.

 Total: 15 Credits

 Electives: Consult with program chair/program advisor on any electives.
 (12 credits)

 An NYIT degree is your passport to an exciting future in an in-demand field.
 Possible career opportunities for graduates with this degree include:

 Tuition, Scholarships, & Financial Aid

-We believe it's important to offer access to opportunity to all qualified students.
+We believe it's important to offer access to the opportunity for all qualified students.
 NYIT has one of the lowest private tuitions in New York State and provides more than $40 million in institutional financial aid each year.

-- Students with an insufficient background for admission into the Data Science M.S. program may be admitted if they have satisfied the following prerequisites or equivalents before taking any graduate level courses in the program:
+Students with insufficient background for admission into the Data Science M.S. program may be admitted if they have satisfied the following prerequisites or equivalents before taking any graduate-level courses in the program: